-There will be significant cost implications for the Scottish Administration including costs associated with the establishment and delivery of the scheme, redress payments, reimbursement of legal fees, and non-financial redress.
+23. There will be significant cost implications for the Scottish Administration including costs associated with the establishment and delivery of the scheme, redress payments, reimbursement of legal fees, and non-financial redress.
 The costs for each element are set out below.
 The amount of financial contributions received from other organisations will mitigate the total cost to the Scottish Administration.
 However, as noted above, the extent of any offset costs may not be known until the scheme is in operation.

-Redress payments
+Redress Payments

-Payments to survivors
+Payments to Survivors

-- The current central projection for total costs of redress payments (excluding administration and associated costs) is around £284 m, based on an average payment in the region of £35,500 per applicant (estimated at 8,000 applicants). - 25.
+- 24. The current central projection for total costs of redress payments (excluding administration and associated costs) is around £300 m to £350 m, based on an average payment in the region of £30,000 per applicant (estimated at 11,000 applicants).
+Further detail on the payment structure is included within the Policy Memorandum. - 25.
 The payment levels for survivors are set out below:

-Fixed rate redress payment £10,000

-Individually assessed payment levels (IAP)
+Fixed rate redress payment £10,000 Individually assessed payment levels (IAP)

-Level 1 £20,000

-Level 2 £40,000
+Level 1 £20,000 Level 2 £40,000 Level 3 £80,000

-Level 3 £60,000

-Level 4 £80,000

-Level 5 £100,000

 - 26. It is likely that most applicants will choose to apply for the individually assessed payment, rather than the fixed rate payment.
-This is consistent with the experience of the Lambeth scheme (which also adopts a combination payment approach).
-However, given the broad range of individual abuse experiences, across different settings, and over many decades, it is possible that not all applications for an individually assessed payment will satisfy the decision-making panel that they meet the required threshold above the level of a fixed rate payment.
-For planning purposes it is forecast that around 85% of applicants to the scheme will meet that threshold at a minimum and receive an individually assessed payment.
+This is consistent with the experience of the Lambeth scheme (which also adopts a combination payment approach).5 However, given the broad range of individual abuse experiences, across different settings, and over many decades, it is possible that not all applications for an individually assessed payment will satisfy the decision-making panel that they meet the required threshold above the level of a fixed rate payment.
+For planning purposes it is forecast that around 80% of applicants to the scheme will meet that threshold at a minimum and receive an individually assessed payment.
 This is broadly based on the experience of other redress schemes. - 27.
 Building on the experience of other redress schemes, the following assumptions in terms of distribution of claims are set out below.
-It is anticipated that only the most severe experiences of abuse would attract a payment of £100,000, with these payments being the smallest proportion of the overall redress payments made.
-The largest proportion of payments is most likely to be £20,000 followed by a smaller proportion of payments at £40,000.
-This approach is supported by the experience of claims distribution in other schemes. - 28.
+It is anticipated that only the most severe experiences of abuse would attract a payment of £80,000, with these payments being the smallest proportion of the overall redress payments made.
+The largest proportion of payments is most likely to be £20,000 followed by a smaller proportion of payments at £10,000 and of £40,000.
+This approach is supported by the experience of claims distribution in other schemes.6 - 28.
 Distribution of claims will be determined by the criteria within each level of the assessment framework.
 Each level will include criteria based on a number of factors, which are contained in the Bill and further discussed in the Policy Memorandum.
 Estimating the distribution of claims is a necessary part of estimating the overall costs of the redress scheme.
 However it must be noted that this is a forecast and not a target or a quota.
 Each application will be decided on its own merits.
-The distribution of redress payments is challenging to predict due to the limited information available on the types and severity of abuse experienced by survivors in relevant settings.
+The distribution of https://moderngov.lambeth.gov.uk/documents/s108400/Cabinet%20Report%20-%20Redress%20Scheme%20update%20September%202019%20-%20FINAL.pdf redress payments is challenging to predict due to the limited information available on the types and severity of abuse experienced by survivors in relevant settings.
 The Scottish Ministers will fund the payments regardless of the actual distribution of claims that occurs.